paulissoft/Excel2SQL/README.md

 This project is originally from the article posted on https://www.oracle.com/technetwork/articles/saternos-tables-090560.html.
 The author is Casimir Saternos.

+# Functionality

+Reads an Excel Spread sheet (file name passed in as an argument).

+Creates a comma delimitted (.csv) file for each sheet.

+Creates a SQL script to creates external tables in a Oracle Database (9i or above) that reference the .csv files on the file system.

+# Enhancements

 I have made the following enhancements:
 * It is now a Maven project.
 * In the article the following is stated: "The second row in each spreadsheet is used to determine the length of a VARCHAR2 field.
 This row is also not included in the .csv datafile. ".
 This requirement has been removed.
 The Excel should just contain a header row and data.
 The maximum length of a VARCHAR2 field is determined while processing the file.